-- 11. A student's choice of Level 3 electives must be made in writing at the end of the academic year abroad.
-Permission to attempt the examination at the end of any Level 3 course is contingent on the student satisfying the minimum attendance requirement of the course.
+11 A student's application to choose Level 4 Business electives must be made at the end of the academic year abroad.
+The number of student places in courses is determined by the Faculty of Commerce and an application to register for a course does not guarantee entry into that course.
+The electives choice can only be changed under exceptional circumstances and is subject to course availability.
+Permission to attempt the examination at the end of any Level 4 course is contingent on the student satisfying the minimum attendance requirement of the course.
 The minimum attendance requirement of a course cannot be met if a student transfers into the course later than two weeks after the start of that course.
-Thus, no Level 3 student can attempt an examination unless the student was enrolled in that course no later than two weeks after the start of the course.
-Formal attendance at a course will be deemed to have commenced when Faculty records show that the student is enrolled for the course. - 12.
-Course Work for Business Courses
+Thus, no Level 4 student can attempt an examination unless the student was enrolled in that course no later than two weeks after the start of the course.
+Formal attendance at a course will be deemed to have commenced when Faculty records show that the student is enrolled for the course.

-Where a mark is given for course work, a pass mark will not be awarded for the course unless at least 35% is attained in the written examination in that course.

-The course work mark shall only be counted for the first examination offering of any course.
-The second offering examination mark shall therefore be based entirely on the written second offering examination paper.

-13. For a repeated Level 2 business course, the mark used for degree honours classification will be the result of the successfully repeated examination.
-For a repeated Level 3 business course, the mark used for degree honours classification will be the result of the successfully repeated examination.
+- 12 Course Work for Business Courses - (i) Where a mark is given for course work, a pass mark will not be awarded for the course unless at least 35% is attained in the written examination in that course. - (ii) The course work mark shall only be counted for the first examination offering of any course.
+The second offering examination mark shall therefore be based entirely on the written second offering examination paper. - 13 For a repeated Level 2 business course, the mark used for degree honours classification will be the result of the successfully repeated examination.
+For a repeated Level 4 business course, the mark used for degree honours classification will be the result of the successfully repeated examination.